dougeby/IntuneDocs/intune/protect/exchange-connector-install.md

    \<EnableParallelCommandSupport>true\</EnableParallelCommandSupport>
 4. Save the file, and then restart the Microsoft Intune Exchange connector service.

-## Reinstall the Exchange connector
+## Reinstall an Exchange connector

 You might need to reinstall an Intune Exchange connector.
 Because only a single connector can connect to each Exchange organization, if you install a second connector for the organization, the new connector you install replaces the original connector.